The Bulletin: Financial Information

 If a student’s account remains unsettled beyond the billing due date, subsequent bills will be issued reflecting monthly late payment charges.
 If the student’s account remains unsettled after the first day of classes, the student may be subject to withdrawal from the university for non-payment.

-Students are strongly encouraged to communicate with Student Financial Services if they encounter personal or financial difficulties so that the university may help identify possible solutions and alternatives for meeting individual needs.
+Students are strongly encouraged to communicate with Student Financial Services if they encounter financial difficulties so that the university may help identify possible solutions and alternatives for meeting individual needs.

 Withdrawal/Leave Tuition Refund Policy